JerBouma/FinanceToolkit/README.md

 > **Current Ratio**

 The current ratio is calculated by dividing a company’s current assets by its current liabilities.
 It indicates whether a company can meet its short -term obligations using its short-term assets.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_current_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_current_ratio).

 > **Quick Ratio**

 The quick ratio is calculated by subtracting inventory from current assets and then dividing the result by current liabilities.
 It provides insight into a company’s ability to cover its short -term liabilities using its most liquid assets without relying on inventory.
 This ratio is also referred to as the Acid Test Ratio.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_quick_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_quick_ratio).

 > **Cash Ratio**

 The cash ratio is calculated by dividing the sum of cash and cash equivalents by current liabilities.
 It provides insight into a company’s immediate ability to cover its short -term obligations using its most liquid assets.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_ratio).

 > **Working Capital**

 The working capital is calculated by subtracting total current liabilities from total current assets.
 It represents the company’s short -term financial health and its ability to cover its current obligations using its liquid assets.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_working_capital).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_working_capital).

 > **Operating Cash Flow Ratio**

 The operating cash flow ratio is calculated by dividing operating cash flow by current liabilities.
 It indicates whether a company’s operating cash flow is sufficient to cover its short-term obligations.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_cash_flow_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_cash_flow_ratio).

 > **Operating Cash Flow Sales Ratio**

 The operating cash flow to sales ratio is calculated by dividing operating cash flow by sales revenue.
 It indicates the proportion of sales revenue that is converted into cash from operating activities.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_cash_flow_sales_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_cash_flow_sales_ratio).

 > **Short Term Coverage Ratio**

 The short-term coverage ratio is calculated by dividing operating cash flow by short -term debt.
 It assesses the company’s ability to meet its short -term obligations using its operating cash flow.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_short_term_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_short_term_coverage_ratio).

 </details>